Rajpratik71/Mininet-wiki/MininetFAQ.md

 Also see [MininetAPIDocumentation](MininetAPIDocumentation) for information on how to generate Mininet documentation in.md format.

-### Which **versions of !OpenFlow** does Mininet support?
+### Which **versions of OpenFlow** does Mininet support?

-Mininet officially supports !OpenFlow 1.0, and the Mininet VM image includes !OpenFlow 1.0-compatible versions of the !OpenFlow reference implementation as well as Open vSwitch.
+Mininet officially supports OpenFlow 1.0, and the Mininet VM image includes !OpenFlow 1.0-compatible versions of the !OpenFlow reference implementation as well as Open vSwitch.
 It is also possible to get Mininet to run with !OpenFlow 0.8.9 with a few minor changes.

 ### What **OpenFlow switch implementations** does Mininet support?

 Mininet currently includes support for the user space reference implementations, as well as the Open vSwitch kernel implementation.
 All three are included in the VM image.
-Mininet used to support the !OpenFlow 0.8.9 kernel reference implementation (--switch kernel) but that is now obsolete and has largely been replaced with Open vSwitch.
+Mininet used to support the OpenFlow 0.8.9 kernel reference implementation (--switch kernel) but that is now obsolete and has largely been replaced with Open vSwitch.

 The command line options are <code>--switch user</code> and <code>--switch ovsk</code> for the user reference and Open vSwitch kernel switches, respectively.